Haw wars: Battle of February 1885

 The "Chudhadhujdhippatai" standard (ธงจุฑาธุชธิปไตย), the colours of Royal Siamese Army during the Haw wars, presented by King Chulalongkorn in 1885.

 McCarthy was ordered to return to Laos at the end of the rainy season.
 He set out from Bangkok in November 1884, travelling by way of Uttaradit and Nan.
 He arrived at Luang Prabang on 14 January 1885, in time to witness the outbreak of hostilities that were to last three months before ending in failure.

 The Haw were armed with modern repeating rifles and Birmingham-manufactured ammunition, and many were skilled in guerrilla warfare.
 They used demoralising tactics such as mutilating captives, employed punji stakes, and made surprise night attacks.
 Magic was still believed in and was resorted to by both sides.
 Hora (โหร) accompanying the Siamese troops, determined that 10 o'clock on the morning of 22 February 1885 was the most auspicious time to begin the assault.
 At the predetermined time, a gun was fired and the attacking forces began their advance against the Haw stronghold, a well-defended stockade 400 metres long by 200 wide, surrounded by bamboo and watched over by seven towers each about 12 metres high.
 The Thai and Laotian troops advanced in companies of 50 men, each under the White Elephant flag of Siam, and established themselves behind a temporary palisade 100 metres from the Haw fort.
-The attacking forces were armed with Armstrong 6-pounder (2.5 in/64 mm) guns, but these apparently lacked ammunition.
+The attacking forces were armed with Armstrong 6 lb (64 mm) guns, but these apparently lacked ammunition.
 McCarthy noted that most of the firing seemed to come from the Haw watchtowers and, despite Thai and Lao courage and almost reckless indifference to injury, "considerable execution" was caused to them.
 The Haw, on the other hand, remained relatively unscathed.
 At 14:00 the Thais suffered a further setback when their commander-in-chief, Phraya Raj, was injured by a shot "weighing about two pounds, which glanced off the post of a Chinese joss house where he was standing and struck him in the leg."
 The attack on the Haw stockade eventually had to be given up.